 There are many factors you have to consider before undergoing liposuction.
-What clinic are you going to attend, which surgeon are you going to pick, where on your body are you having liposuction?
+What clinic are you going to attend, which surgeon are you going to pick, and where on your body are you having liposuction?
 However, one of the big factors is the recovery period.
 Patients may often be apprehensive about undergoing liposuction due to the thought of the recovery period.
 Patients often think the recovery period will be painful and you will have to take an extended period of time off work.
 Fortunately, the recovery period is often a lot easier than what the patient imagines.
-So, what exactly can you expect after liposuction?

 When having liposuction at Centre for Surgery, you will be able to return home the same day as your procedure.
 This means you won’t have to spend any time recovering in hospital – you can recover in the comfort of your own home.